-You can set the miter gage at 0 and plus or minus 45° with the miter gage stop pin and adjustable stop screws.
+■ To check for alignment, set the miter gage at 0 and plus or minus 45° by pulling the miter gage stop pin.
+Adjust the stop screws, if needed.

 Note: The miter gage provides close accuracy in angled cuts.
 For very close tolerances, test cuts are recommended.